Skip to content

 <name> [rename] [shorthand flag] <type> [= default] [# arg comment]

-• You can apply constraints to arguments inside the arg block, such as enum and regex constraints.
+• You can apply constraints to arguments inside the arg block, such as enum, regex, and relational constraints.

 • Details in the arg block are used by rad to provide a better usage/help string.